GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 The Java application you’ll deploy below will need this file.

-### Creating and configuring a GCE VM
+### Creating and configuring a Compute Engine VM

 Create a Compute Engine VM by running the following command from Cloud Shell

 gcloud compute instances create trace-client

-And connect to the VM by navigating to the list of running VMs:

-GCP Hamburger Menu > Compute Engine > VM Instances
+In the Navigation menu on the left side of the GCP Console, choose **Compute Engine > VM Instances**.

 And then, ssh into the VM by clicking on the SSH button (highlighted in yellow in the screenshot below):